Frequently Asked Questions

 On the Feast of the Holy Rosary, students gather to form a living rosary and bring food to be donated to the Divine Mercy Outreach.
-The students also participate in the Backpack Buddies where each class provides a weekend worth of food for a family from the local Head Start program.
-Students in all grades provide food and cleaning products for Merciful Harvest.
-They participate in World Food Day by donating money they would normally spend on lunch and instead, have a bowl of rice and a cup of water for lunch.
+The students also participate in the Backpack Buddies where each grade provides a weekend worth of food for a family from the local Head Start program.
 Students and families participate in Boxes of Joy for children in developing countries.
 The boxes contain tooth brushes and toothpaste as well as a small toy and other items.
 At Christmas, our students provide gift cards to support local families through Divine Mercy.
 Middle school students donate the funds from their first dance to the Parish for the annual Youth v.
 Hunger food packing day.
-Students also collect money with the lenten boxes for Missionary Childhood Association (formerly Holy Childhood) and participate in the St. Jude's Children's Hospital Math-a-Thon.
+Students also collect money with the lenten boxes for Missionary Childhood Association (formerly Holy Childhood).

 We support the diocesan school in Banica, Dominican Republic, as well as donating to Missionary Childhood Association (formerly Holy Childhood), Catholic Charities, Catholic Relief Services, and many other charities.
 Our students prepare to take their roles as caring and sensitive members of the global community, and realize that, as individuals, they have the power and responsibility to improve the lives of others.

 How does the school compare to the competition (private and independent schools)?